 The little half-timbered house that now houses the Leo Weismantel House is tiny - the entire ground floor covers just 40 square metres.
 Originally, the house and its neighbouring building formed a contiguous farmstead.
 It was not until the 19th century that it was divided into two residential buildings, in which day labourers, stonemasons and workers lived.
 Shortly after the year 2000, several houses in the village centre were put up for sale.
 The municipality of Obersinn acquired them and planned the construction of a new village square.
 It organised the renovation of the "Blue Villa", the renovation of the "Alte Schusterei", the construction of a bakery and the erection of a new building for the savings bank.
 Most recently, she had the house at Schulgasse 3 renovated and set up the Leo Weismantel House in it.

 The permanent exhibition in the Leo Weismantel House is not simply about the life of the writer, educationalist and cultural politician, who was born in Obersinn in 1888.
-Instead, it aims to make his world of thought comprehensible and uses modern audiovisual media to do so.
+Instead, it aims to make his world of thought understandable and uses modern audiovisual media to do so.

 An initial focus is on the influence that Weismantel received in his birthplace of Obersinn.
 He experienced first-hand the intrusion of modernity into the secluded world of the upper Sinntal, which was characterised by deep faith and old customs.
 Throughout his life, he developed ideas to mitigate the consequences of these far-reaching changes.
 These ideas repeatedly brought him into contact with the political, religious and scientific programmes of his time and into conflict with their representatives.
 The exhibition also focuses on these conflicts.